timkok/Continual-Learning-for-Rotated-MNIST/The Application of Gradient Episodic Memory to the Rotated MNIST Dataset.md

 ## Results

-We ran GEM on rotated MNIST datasets for 10 ratation tasks from 0 to 90 degree and from 0 to 180 degree.
-The results seem comparative for the two scenarios.
+We ran GEM on rotated MNIST datasets for 10 ratation tasks from 0 to 90 degree.
+The results seem pretty good.

 #### 10 ratation tasks from 0 to 90 degree :
 - Final accuracy on the test dataset is 0.9182
-- Minimized the negative backward transfer to -0.0557
-- Achieved positive forward transfer to 0.7719

-#### 10 ratation tasks from 0 to 180 degree :
-- Final accuracy on the test dataset is
 - Minimized the negative backward transfer to -0.0557
 - Achieved positive forward transfer to 0.7719

 ## Citations
 1. https://arxiv.org/pdf/1802.07569.pdf